libktx/ktx/tiled/README.md

 #### `MapProperties`

 In many maps that you create with Tiled you will need to access the properties defined in the editor.
 They are either defined on map, layer, object, tileset or tile level.
-The original LibGDX `MapProperties` class returns untyped `Object` (or Kotlin's `Any!`) whenever retrieving a property and is therefore not ideal and unsafe.
+The original libGDX `MapProperties` class returns untyped `Object` (or Kotlin's `Any!`) whenever retrieving a property and is therefore not ideal and unsafe.